 Clearly, a significant effort is necessary to manage this complex process.
 Appropriate and timely communication across the West is essential to ensure WRAP partners move forward in coordination with one another.

-Due to the regional nature and complexity of the plans, which address long-range transport and cumulative impacts of air pollution, close collaboration among WRAP Partners is essential.
+Due to the regional nature and complexity of the plans, which address long-range transport and cumulative impacts of air pollution, close collaboration among WRAP partners is essential.
 To support this inter-agency effort, EPA established Regional Planning Organizations (RPOs) across the U.S. to assist states and tribes in conducting the technical and policy analyses to provide a common basis for the individual SIPs and TIPs.
 In the West, this organization is the WRAP.
 The WRAP is co-chaired by state and tribal representatives, and facilitates a stakeholder process to ensure a consensus building approach in environmental decision making.

 During the Regional Haze SIP/TIP development process, some topics may require more communication among WRAP partners than others.
 One example is that some Class I Areas span the borders between states and will require an additional level of coordination.
 Another example is the additional consultation that may be needed if upwind emissions in one state are determined to impact visibility at a downwind Class I Area in another state.
 This Framework is intended to provide guidance as WRAP partners across the West work through these challenges over the next several years.